jokasta29/Guessing-Game/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are welcome to use, modify, and distribute the code as needed.

-## Acknowledgments

-I would like to express my gratitude to the programming community for providing valuable resources and support throughout my learning journey.
-This project would not have been possible without their contributions.

 Thank you for checking out my second coding project on GitHub.
 I hope you find it engaging and inspiring.
 Happy coding!